Understanding the Legal Side of Selling Privately

 - The length of the settlement period

-- Any fixtures or fittings being sold with the property
+- Any fixtures, fittings or chattels being sold with the property

 - Any special conditions, such as whether the sale is subject to the buyer obtaining finance approval by a certain date

-Some states require the Vendor’s Statement to be quite extensive, providing buyers with plenty of information about the property.
-However, not all states are quite as strict.
+Some states require the Vendor’s Statement to be quite extensive, providing buyers with comprehensive information about the property.
+However, not all states are the same.

-For example, NSW and VIC both require vendors to disclose details like council information, zoning, water and available utility connections.
-However, QLD and WA are less particular, leaving buyers to fill in the gaps.
+For example, NSW and Victoria both require vendors to disclose details on council information, zoning, water and available utility connections.
+However, Queensland and Western Australia are less particular, leaving buyers to do their own research.

-If your property is in NSW, you must have a ‘Contract of Sale’ prepared before your property goes live on the market.
-Otherwise, you’ll breach NSW law and could face penalties.
-Yikes!
+If your property is in NSW or ACT, you must have a ‘Contract of Sale’ prepared before your property goes live on the market.
+Otherwise, you’ll breach NSW or ACT law and could face penalties.

-If your property is in VIC, you must provide your potential buyers with a ‘Section 32 Vendor Statement’ before any contracts are signed.
+If your property is in Victoria, you must provide a contract of sale with a ‘Section 32 Vendor Statement’ before any contracts are signed.